A long time ago in a galaxy far, far away…

-What was eventually Ron Howard’s product is not a bad one.
-It’s just pretty generic and makes some inexplicable canon choices.
-There are rewarding moments and several canon name drops like Felucia, Aurra Sing and Lando mispronouncing Han’s name.
+What was eventually Ron Howard’s product was a bounce-back Star Wars effort.
+(Though the box office and critics didn’t echo that sentiment.)
+There are many rewarding moments and several canon name drops like Felucia, Aurra Sing and Lando mispronouncing Han’s name.

-People were skeptical from day one about a Han movie without Ford, but Alden Ehrenreich is actually one of the bright spots in a generic but fun movie…with a laughably pointless cameo.
+People were skeptical from day one about a Han movie without Ford, but Alden Ehrenreich is fantastic and the movie feels like a Star Wars film…albeit with a laughably pointless cliff-hanging cameo.

 8. Star Wars: The Force Awakens